 Christchurch-based Rochelle Cassidy lived for many years with excruciating period pain caused by endometriosis.
 But she now lives pain free and doesn’t need pain medication following her change to a ketogenic diet.

-Rochelle had a hunch that her diet wasn’t helping and did her own research which led her to trying a ketogenic diet.
-“When you suffer from endo or PCOS your body can find it hard to process a normal high carb diet, which was definitely the case for me.”
+Rochelle had a hunch that her diet wasn’t helping and did her own research which led her to try a ketogenic diet.
+“When you suffer from endo or PCOS your body can find it hard to process a normal high-carb diet, which was definitely the case for me.”

 I now have repeat prescriptions expire at the pharmacy for pain meds.
 That never used to happen!”

-Dietician Caryn Zinn says PCOS, endometriosis and fibromyalgia are all conditions are characterised by high levels of inflammation, the symptoms of which can be alleviated with a restricted diet: “A low-carb or keto diet has the ability to reduce inflammation and for many people the associated pain.”
+Dietician Caryn Zinn says PCOS, endometriosis and fibromyalgia are high levels of inflammation characterise all conditions, the symptoms of which can be alleviated with a restricted diet: “A low-carb or keto diet can reduce inflammation and for many people the associated pain.”

 Caryn concludes that if you’re considering a ketogenic or low-carb diet to improve your health, it’s important to focus on eating unprocessed food that is naturally low-carb or keto: “The key is to consume a well-formulated diet which includes whole foods with lots of good quality foods, rather than commercial keto products.”

 Gerry’s Wraps thanks those who kindly shared their stories for this article.
 Special thanks goes to Dr Caryn Zinn for her expert comments and insights on how a ketogenic or low-carb diet can help with some health conditions.
 Caryn is a New Zealand-based Academic at AUT and a Registered Dietitian.
-Her research and clinical practice focusses on the application of carbohydrate-restriction and ketogenic diets for metabolic health and sports performance.
-She is the co-author of the What The Fat? book series which has a whole-food low carb, healthy fat philosophy.
+Her research and clinical practice focus on applying carbohydrate restriction and ketogenic diets for metabolic health and sports performance.
+She co-authors the What The Fat? book series which has a whole-food low carb, healthy fat philosophy